iPhone Photography Tips

 If you intend to shoot with your smartphone frequently, it’s worth investing in some basic accessories.
 Some of them I consider essential, while others are simply fun to have, or useful in the right situations:

 - An iPhone tripod – these can be acquired for less than $10, but really help when the light starts to drop, to achieve those gorgeous slow shutter speed photos.
 Here’s a popular one.

 - A portable battery charger – in general, you get what you pay for.
 The more expensive ones charge your phone quicker, and offer more charges before they run out.
 I recommend this one.

-- A mini LED light – this can help when shooting after dark -a light shone from an angle is much more flattering than the iPhone’s flash, which shoots at the same angle as the lens is facing.
+- A mini LED light – this can help when shooting after dark -a light shone from an angle is much more flattering than any smartphone’s flash, which shoots at the same angle as the lens is facing.
 This is a good one.

-- A good case – shooting frequently with your iPhone will greatly increase the chances of you dropping it!
+- A good case – shooting frequently with your phone will greatly increase the chances of you dropping it!
 Invest in a good case, like this one.

 11. Look for leading lines

-This isn’t really a specific iPhone photography tip, but I thought it was important to include it anyway.
+This isn’t really a specific smartphone photography tip, but I thought it was important to include it anyway.

-The use of leading lines in your photo is a powerful way to create a better composition.
+The use of leading lines in your iPhone photos is a powerful way to create a better composition.
 If you start noticing them once you’ll probably find yourself surrounded by them all the time.
 They’re literally everywhere!